 There is an important division between priority schedulers that force periodic context switching between tasks at the same priority, and those that do not cause these context switches.
-By not specifying time slicing[1] behavior this specification calls for the latter type of priority scheduler.
-In POSIX terms, SCHED_FIFO meets the RTSJ requirements for the base scheduler, but SCHED_RR does not meet those requirements.
+By not specifying time slicing[1] behavior this specification calls for the latter type of priority scheduler as the base scheduler: FirstInFirstOutScheduler.
+The specification supplies a second scheduler, RoundRobinScheduler, for cases where timeslicing behavior is desired.
+In POSIX terms, SCHED_FIFO meets the RTSJ requirements for the base scheduler, and SCHED_RR meets the requirements for the round-robin scheduler.